AlvaroCorrales/AlvaroCorrales.github.io/_pages/cv.md

 ### [Charles River Associates](https://ecp.crai.com/)
 **Consulting Associate, Competition Practice** | London | August 2018 - July 2019

-Working in mergers and abuse of dominance cases.
+Worked in mergers and abuse of dominance cases.
 - Successfully advised PayPal in its acquisition of iZettle, a company in the card payments industry, in a $2.2bn operation.
 - Worked on other confidential cases in the tech, air transport and natural gas sectors in front of the UK’s and the EU’s competition authorities.
 - Responsibilities ranged from analysing large datasets in Python and Stata to drafting economic reports to be presented as evidence in my cases.